 - The World of Hyatt Credit Card (review) has a $95 annual fee and offers an annual free night award valid at any Category 1-4 Hyatt property, which includes some great hotels that retail for way more than $95 per night.
 The more primary cardmembers you have, the more free nights you can get every year.

-- The Alaska Airlines Visa® Business card (review) has an annual fee as low as $75 ($50 for the company and $25 per card) and offers an Alaska companion fare on your account anniversary every year, starting at just $121 ($99 base fare plus taxes & fees starting at $22).
-If you fly Alaska with any frequency, then there’s value in having as many of these as possible, especially given how few restrictions are associates with the vouchers.
+- The Alaska Airlines Visa® Business card (review) has an annual fee as low as $95 ($70 for the company and $25 per card) and offers an Alaska companion fare on your account anniversary every year, starting at just $122 ($99 base fare plus taxes & fees starting at $23).
+If you fly Alaska with any frequency, then there’s value in having as many of these as possible, especially given how few restrictions are associated with the fare.